spencer-shadley/completed-class/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

 ### Updated LinkedIn Profile

 Update your LinkedIn Profile with a strong bio statement, a professional photo, and links to your Github and portfolio.

----

-Â© 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.